 The fleet renewal strategy has led Norwegian to become an industry leader in terms of fuel-efficiency.
-Our performance in 2017 led Norwegian to being named the world's most fuel-efficient airline on transatlantic routes by the International Council on Clean Transportation (ICCT).
+Our performance in 2018 led Norwegian to being named the world's most fuel-efficient airline on transatlantic routes by the International Council on Clean Transportation (ICCT) for the second time.
 An analysis of the fuel efficiency of the 20 largest airlines operating between Europe and the United States proved Norwegian to be 33 % more fuel-efficient than the industry average, with a fuel consumption of 44 passenger kilometers per liter.